-Chronic kidney disease (CKD) is a term that refers to abnormalities of kidney structure or function with implications for health.
-The diagnosis generally requires a duration of at least 3 months.
-The disease is typically a progressive syndrome in which the kidneys lose their ability to filter blood, concentrate urine, excrete wastes, and maintain electrolyte balance.
+Chronic kidney disease (CKD) is a progressive syndrome in which the kidneys lose their ability to filter blood, concentrate urine, excrete wastes, and maintain electrolyte balance.
 CKD is an important public health issue that consumes major global health care resources.
-The worldwide prevalence of renal dysfunction is estimated to be between 11% and 13%.
+Its worldwide prevalence is estimated at 11-13%.

 CKD is a major independent risk factor for cardiovascular mortality, with more severe forms being equivalent to existing coronary artery disease (CAD) in their ability to predict cardiovascular death.
 CAD is the most common cause of death in CKD patients; they are more likely to die from cardiovascular disease than they are to progress to end stage renal disease.